 ACTION DAG30-04: Programme to publish UTC vs Clock Time PPIR responses summary and proposed design artefact changes: POST MEETING UPDATE: Document published here.

-The Programme highlighted the design principle, quoted by some DAG members, emanated from the MHHS Code Change and Development Group (CCDG), which operated prior to commencement of the Programme and has now ceased (for the avoidance of doubt, this is not part of the DAG high level design principles).
+The Programme highlighted the design principle ‘Appointment Times will occur on UTC basis (noting that Meters store data on the basis of UTC days)’, quoted by some DAG members, emanated from the MHHS Code Change and Development Group (CCDG), which operated prior to commencement of the Programme and has now ceased (for the avoidance of doubt, this is not part of the DAG high level design principles).
 The Chair also noted the principle is ambiguous about which data should be processed in UTC (meter or registration).
 MH noted the principle had been part of the Design Resolution Group’s (DRG) considerations.
 The PPIR provided an opportunity for participants to review the options and impacts, and as such the Programme were satisfied with recommending a deviation from a design principle in this instance.
 One DAG member did not believe there was sufficient evidence to warrant a deviation.
 The IPA noted the importance of a timely decision and that participants had already advanced their systems development on either UTC or Clock Time and clarity was needed urgently.

 The Programme provided an overview of the proposed changes to Design Artefacts per the UTC vs Clock PPIR Responses and Changes v1.0 (see ACTION DAG30-04).
 The Chair asked whether DAG members objected to the Programme’s recommendation (Options 2 and 2a), to which a majority stated they did, providing the following rationales: